Waterfowl and Migratory Game Bird Hunting

 More about Waterfowl and Migratory Game Bird Hunting:

-- Waterfowl Seasons and Information - Most migratory game bird seasons are set based on five hunting zones that have been approved by the U.S. Fish Wildlife Service.
+- Waterfowl Hunting Information and Season Rationale - Most migratory game bird seasons are set based on five hunting zones that have been approved by the U.S. Fish Wildlife Service.

 - Falconry Regulations - Summary of special State and Federal rules for taking of migratory game birds by falconers when hunting with trained raptors